Pass/No Pass Grading

 Can I take a class for Pass/No Pass Grading?

-Students may elect Pass/No Pass grading in any course listed in the general catalog, with the consent of the instructor, no later than the 5th week (30% length of the class for classes not full-term) of the semester (1st week during summer session).
-After the fifth week, neither the student nor the instructor may change the decision.
+Students may elect Pass/No Pass grading in any course listed in the general catalog, with the consent of the instructor or counselor, no later than the fifth week of the semester, 30% of the course duration for classes not full-term, or the first week in Summer session.
+After the fifth week, neither the student nor the instructor or counselor may change the decision.
 Credit will be granted only when the work is of a quality equivalent to a grade of "C" or better.

 Pass/No Pass grading is not permitted in a course within a student's SBCC major area of study except when the required course is offered only for Pass/No Pass grading or when course credit is received for Advanced Placement (AP) exams.